 The Standing Offer Deed (SOD), or contract, is the agreement between LGP and approved contractors that the offer of goods or services under a pre-arranged pricing structure and utilising established terms and conditions will be made to LGPs customers.
 The SOD is an umbrella agreement whereby a contract is formed between the approved contractor and the customer when a purchase order (or equivalent) is provided by the customer.
 All approved contractors are provided with a counter signed copy of the SOD.
 If you cannot locate your copy, please send your request to [email protected]

 A monthly report must be submitted by the 14th of each month with the previous months invoiced transactions entered e.g. invoiced sales for January are due on 14 February.
-Sales are to be reported via the online LGP Reporting Portal.
+Sales are to be reported via the online LGP Reporting Gateway.
 If you do not have a login for the portal contact [email protected].

 Customers will be supplied a tax invoice directly by the contractor.
 All payments will be made to the contractor in accordance with clause 26.3 of the Standard terms of Contract between a Customer and Contractor (Schedule 5 of the Head Agreement (standing offer deed)) i.e. Unless otherwise agreed in writing, a LGP manages a large number of preferred supply panels covering a wide variety of products and services incorporating the intricacies of the various market structures.
 Recovery of costs associated with managing these panels are reflected in the various management fee mechanisms.
 This fee structure is communicated in the RFT and is fixed for the term of the contract.

 The management fee for your contract is listed in Schedule A of your SOD.